Dominduchami/Nexus5XPkg/README.md

-# [Project Mu](https://microsoft.github.io/mu/) UEFI Implementation for Nexus 5X
+# [Project Mu](https://microsoft.github.io/mu/) UEFI Implementation for Nexus 5X and 6P

 ## Description

-This repository hosts the code and underlying work behind the Windows UEFI firmware "bootstrapper" for Nexus 5X.
+This repository hosts the code and underlying work behind the Windows UEFI firmware "bootstrapper" for Nexus 5X and Nexus 6P.

+## Windows support notes

+UEFI works on both devices, however as of now booting Windows is supported only on Nexus 5X (and only with framebuffer and internal storage working)

 ## Build